byu-cpe/ComputingBootCamp/website/faculty/WorkingNotes.md

 ## VS Code - CREATE, BY_WHOM?
 - I had students balk at using VS code last summer.
 I plan on telling them they ing them use something without a good debugger was not worth it.
+- Need to flesh this out, have listed a few topics on the page itself.